FAKEBOB-adversarial-attack/FAKEBOB/README.md

 Cite our paper as follow:

-    @article{chen2019real,
+    @inproceedings{chen2019real,
                    title={Who is Real Bob?
-Adversarial Attacks on Speaker Recognition Systems},

-         author={Chen, Guangke and Chen, Sen and Fan, Lingling and Du, Xiaoning and Zhao, Zhe and Song, Fu and Liu, Yang},
+Adversarial Attacks on Speaker Recognition Systems}, author={Chen, Guangke and Chen, Sen and Fan, Lingling and Du, Xiaoning and Zhao, Zhe and Song, Fu and Liu, Yang}, booktitle={Process dings of the 42nd IEEE Symposium on Security and Privacy (IEEE S&P, Oakland)}, year={2021}

-         journal={arXiv preprint arXiv:1911.01840},

-         year={2019}
         }

 ## Basic
 #### Note that we have only tested our code on Ubuntu 16.04 system.
 It should work well as well on other Linux systems.